 With rugged coastlines, shimmering lochs, sandy bays, a patchwork of hilly green fields, and a never-ending line of stonewall, Ireland offers a rural idyll for anyone wanting to explore.
-But for those who love a city to dive into, Cork and Dublin do not disappoint, as they both offer an abundance of cultural expression.
+But for those who love a city to dive into, Cork does not disappoint, as it offers an abundance of cultural expression.

 Upmarket shopping, delicious restaurants and the traditional Irish bars generate an exciting atmosphere.
 Plus, in the evening, a quiet drink can easily turn into an impromptu song and dance session.
 Of course, no trip to Ireland would be complete without a visit to one of its many whisky distilleries, or the chance to sample an obligatory pint of Guinness.